 No one truly knows what perfect is.
 What seems perfect during planning will inevitably shift as reality sets in.
 To paraphrase 19th-century Prussian military commander Helmut van Moltke, “No design survives contact with the reality of business and testing!“

-It could take six months to deliver 100%…but a week to deliver 80%, and that could be enough to build the next phase.
-This less-than-perfect deliverable could be enough to do twice as much testing, and could be the difference between having a steady pace and a fire drill.
+It could take six months to deliver 100%…but a month to deliver 80%, and that could be enough to build the next phase.
+This less-than-perfect deliverable could be enough to do twice as much testing and could be the difference between having a steady pace and a fire drill.
 And if you do the math, doing five rounds of 20% effort to get five outputs of 80% gives 5x efficiency over grinding to a single 100% outcome.
 And that could be the difference between success and failure!

 The Benefits of Good Enough